-Concordia University Texas is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate's, Bachelor's's, and master's degrees.
+Concordia University Texas is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate, Bachelor, and Master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Concordia University Texas.

-Concordia's Bachelor's of Business Administration degree in the College of Business is accredited by the International Assembly for Collegiate Business Education.
+Concordia's Bachelor of Business Administration degree in the School of Business and Communication is accredited by the International Assembly for Collegiate Business Education.